Me (the facilitator): “When do you think is the right time to break down and give them an answer?”

 One final note about The Boomerang is that it’s an extremely effective tool in managing staff.
 One on one meetings with employees are one of the most important (and in my opinion under-utilized) training opportunities.

 Checking in with direct reports on a regular basis and leading with questions is an incredible needs assessment opportunity.
 And answering direct reports’ questions such as “What should I do in this situation?” not with your own answer but rather with a simple “Well, what do you think you should do?
 What have you tried?
 What have you done in the past that has worked?” can help direct reports own their challenges and begin to solve their own problems (with your gentle, probing, questioning guidance).
 Asking questions and teaching direct reports to solve their own problems can free managers up to work on bigger picture work.

 Leading with questions and resisting the temptation to throw out your own answers and solutions can be a challenge.
-As a trainer, facilitator, supervisor, it’s natural to want to be the “expert”.
-But turning the question back on the learner – in large group or one on one settings – is a powerful tool in helping the learners own the learning.
+As a trainer, facilitator, supervisor, it’s natural to want to be the “expert”, but using boomerang questions – in large-group or one-on-one settings – is a powerful tool in helping the learners own the learning.